wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/education-deploy-devices/includes/4-automate-windows-deployment-autopilot.md

 The selected device(s) will reset the next time they connect to the school network, either in the classroom or remotely.

 > [!NOTE]
 > You cannot use Autopilot Reset to reset an entire group.
 Autopilot Reset can reset up to 2000 devices at a time, and you can select the devices you want to reset either from the device list in a group or the full device list in the *Devices* blade.
-If you choose to use the *Devices* blade, you can apply filters to the device list to limit te operation to 2000 or fewer devices.
+If you choose to use the *Devices* blade, you can apply filters to the device list to limit the operation to 2000 or fewer devices.
 Use the *Select all* box at the top to select the entire filtered list.